bittercoder/bittercoder.github.io/_posts/2017-12-28-no-planned-downtime-chasm.md

 * Removing the job and all it's associated code once the backfill has been completed in production.
 * Dealing with common problems like "thundering herd" issues when the process running the jobs is restarted, perhaps by randomizing the start time of jobs.

-Contrasting that process to the relatively simple task of writing a one-off script... you can be looking at a task which might be measured in hours, to something which is measured in days or a couple of weeks depending on infrastructure.
+Contrasting that process to the relatively simple task of writing a one-off script... you can be looking at a task which would have originally taken a few hours but is now something which is measured in days or a couple of weeks depending on infrastructure.

 Harder data migrations
 ----------------------------------